bitlayer-org/bitlayer-org.github.io/docs/AboutBitlayer/BitlayerVsEth.md

 ### Bitlayer

 #### EVM Support
 Bitlayer introduces the Layered Virtual Machine (LVM), which is fully compatible with Ethereum Virtual Machine (EVM) smart contracts.
+It supports EVM-compatible contracts up to the Shanghai update, with the exception of the PREVRANDAO opcode.
+The Cancun upgrade is expected to be supported in the next release.
 This enables developers to build applications on Bitcoin's secure network, mirroring the functionality available on Ethereum.

 #### Solidity Version
 Currently, Bitlayer supports Solidity up to version v0.8.23, with a commitment to incorporating future versions.
 This stance ensures that developers have access to a stable and secure environment for their smart contracts.